LEAP-Systems/spatial-codec/README.md

 ## 5. License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project has no license and is only subject to the viewing and fork permissions stated in the Terms of Service https://help.github.com/en/github/site-policy/github-terms-of-service